 Keeping it simple...

-The rectus abdominis muscles are powerful muscles that allow the body to bend and flex in all directions when functioning at optimal.
+The rectus abdominis are powerful muscles that, when functioning at optimal, allow the body to bend and flex in all possible directions.

 Upper attachment to the chest: